Opinion L.A.

-In today's pages: Stimulus, Israel and the LAPD
+Opinion: In today’s pages: Stimulus, Israel and the LAPD

-Now, to be honest, I think President Obama's stimulus bill is a monstrosity, a bloated behemoth unleashed on America with staggering dishonesty.
-The centrist "improvements" are like throwing a new coat of paint on a condemned building.
+Now, to be honest, I think President Obama’s stimulus bill is a monstrosity, a bloated behemoth unleashed on America with staggering dishonesty.
+The centrist ‘improvements’ are like throwing a new coat of paint on a condemned building.

-"The architect" Karl Rove, meanwhile, defends government secrecy and the need for presidential administrations to control media leaks, in excerpts from a speech he delivered last week at Loyola Marymount University.
+‘The architect’ Karl Rove, meanwhile, defends government secrecy and the need for presidential administrations to control media leaks, in excerpts from a speech he delivered last week at Loyola Marymount University.
 And Nina Hachigian, senior fellow at the Center for American Progress, gives Secretary of State Hillary Clinton a checklist of things to discuss with Chinese leaders when she visits Beijing next week: the economy, nuclear proliferation, climate change and pandemic disease.

 Over on the Editorial Page, the board bemoans Israel's shift to the right, which is likely to signal a retreat from peacemaking efforts.
 The increasing hostility and retrenchment by both sides only make peace more elusive and decrease the chances that Israel ever will be secure.